10 Over-the-Toilet Storage Solutions That Are Actually Stylish

 Best Low-Profile Storage

 If you’re concerned that an over-the-toilet unit will make your bathroom look too cramped, consider a low-profile unit.
 These nest just over the top and don’t take up an entire wall.
 It’s a great way to get an additional shelf without sacrificing space for art.
-We absolutely love this sleek model from Target, and it’s less than $70!
-The shelf wood comes in two colors: light birch or dark walnut.
+We love this white shelf from Amazon, and it’s less than $75!

 Best Spa-Inspired Storage